-“If Knives Were Butterflies” – This play, an 8-minute monologue, had the highlight performance of the night.
+“If Knives Were Butterflies” — This 8-minute monologue had the highlight performance of the night.
 The actor (Donnovan Moen) delivers thoughts on the senseless loss of a trans woman murdered while on vacation in Mexico.
 The emotion is raw and real: Admiration over how the deceased served others; frustration over her death and the circumstances surrounding it; anger over how the authorities in Mexico and the mainstream media in Madison treated her.
-The performance is even more moving when you realize or know beforehand that the deceased, despite the actor referring to her as only “my friend,” was a real Madisonian – Felicia Melton-Smyth, a drag performer and AIDS activist who was murdered in Puerto Vallerta in 2008.
+The performance is even more moving when you realize or know beforehand that the deceased, despite the actor referring to her as only “my friend,” was a real Madisonian — Felicia Melton-Smyth, a drag performer and AIDS activist who was murdered in Puerto Vallerta in 2008.
 This play received — nay, earned — the loudest, most appreciative applause of the night from the audience after its conclusion.

-“The Virgin Abduction” – This was perhaps the equivalent of the type of bizarre sketches Saturday Night Live puts on as their last sketch of the night (“yeah, let’s just put it in the 10-minutes-before-1 slot and see if it gets laughs”).
-It was indeed the last full-length play of the night, in which a thug kidnaps a vacationer from some poolside resort but errs by not leaving a ransom note.
-It was kind of disconcerting that this followed “If Knives Were Butterflies,” especially taking into account the tragic circumstances that inspired that play’s monologue.
+“The Virgin Abduction” — This was perhaps the equivalent of the type of bizarre sketches Saturday Night Live puts on as their last sketch of the night (“yeah, let’s just put it in the 10-minutes-before-1 slot and see if it gets laughs”).
+It was indeed the last full-length play of the night, in which a thug kidnaps a vacationer from some poolside resort but errs in not leaving a ransom note.
+It was kind of disconcerting that this followed “If Knives Were Butterflies,” especially taking into account the tragic circumstances that inspired that monologue.
 However, it did generate laughs, thanks in part to the carefree performance of the actor playing the kidnapped, who flirts often with his captor.

 It should be noted that “QS10” also featured two series of interstitial sketches.
 One set was patterned after the “Joke Wall” of Rowan & Martin’s Laugh-In, parroting the innuendo and even some of the recurring characters of that show.
 The other, a 4-part sketch that opened and closed the night and bookended the intermission, was titled “The Star.”
 This sketch had even fewer spoken words than “One” — none, in fact, as it featured a Chaplin-like tramp; a servant dressed similarly to Aladdin; and the royalty the servant caters to and the tramp wants to woo romantically, an arrogant “princess” played in full drag by an actor who, as he notes in the program, jumped at the chance to play her when reading her costume description.
 (He indeed looked glamorous in that tiara and gown; in my next life, I want to look as fierce as his character did.)